netdata/learn/docs/cloud/war-rooms.md

 All the users and nodes involved in a particular space can potential be part of a War Room.

 Any user can change simple settings of a War room, like the name or the users participating in it.
-To add new nodes
-though you need to be admin.
 Click on the gear icon of the War Room's name in the top of the page to do that.
 A sidebar will open with options for this War Room:

 1. To _change a War Room's name, description, or public/private status_, click on **War Room** tab of the sidebar.